+The Museum of Science and Discovery provides education and escapism for all ages.
 This fascinating museum is perfect for kids or a rainy day.
 You can dig for prehistoric fossils, learn about the ecosystem of the Everglades, or take a trip to Mars.
-The Museum of Science and Discovery provides education and escapism for all ages.
+The museum is home to an IMAX theater, where you can watch the latest releases.

 Before departing on cruises from Fort Lauderdale, take a guided tour of this historic museum where residents Frank and Ivy Stranahan lived and left a lasting impact on the Fort Lauderdale community.
 The Stranahan House was built in 1901, and it happens to be the oldest building in Broward County.
 You’ll learn about their story as well as the growth of the town throughout the 21st century.

-Brew Urban Cafe
+BREW Urban Cafe

-Address: 203, 537 NW 1st Ave suite b, Fort Lauderdale, FL 33311
+Address: 537 NW 1st Ave, Fort Lauderdale, FL 33311

-Address: 1495 SE 17th St Ste D, Fort Lauderdale, FL 33316
+Address: 1495 SE 17th St, Fort Lauderdale, FL 33316

 925 Nuevo’s Cubano’s

 Address: 925 N Andrews Ave, Fort Lauderdale, FL 33311

 If you’re searching for authentic Cuban food or a good cafecito, head to colorful 925 Nuevo’s Cubano’s for a juicy Cuban sandwich, carne asada, croquetas, and much more served from a window.
 Grab a seat on one of the blue and red picnic benches at this casual restaurant.